bryanAguilar001/react-exercise-app/README.md

 ## What I learned

 - React Router
-- Add styled components
+- Add scss styles
-- Create a responsive navbar with styled componets
+- Create components
+- Use context in React

 ## Packages